--1.
-The site wind condition measurement data and airflow analysis results shall be used to calculate the appearance frequency by direction and Weibull parameter by direction at the hub height at the wind turbine position.
+- -1.
+The site wind condition measurement data and airflow analysis results shall be used to calculate the appearance frequency by direction and Weibull parameter by direction at the hub height at the wind turbine position. - -2.
+Annex C.2.1 may be followed for the calculation of the Weibull parameter.